Kyria/EsiPy/_doc/advanced_uses/using_own_cache.md

 If you need a specific cache, because you already use your own, there's a way to define a valid cache for EsiPy.

 1. First you need to inherit from `esipy.cache.BaseCache` and override the `get`, `set` and `invalidate` methods
-2. You need to handle outdated data within the cache, as it's not done in EsiPy.
+2. You **should not** delete outdated data from the cache within the cache process, else you will lose all the benefits from etags.

 &nbsp;